 Course Description: Learn about theories of literacy and learning in digital, networked environments, as well as research methods in education.
 Students work on a number of creative activities to represent key course ideas, as well as author a final Case Study paper documenting their field work experience.
 This course satisfies one practicum experience and UC Berkeley’s American Cultures requirement.

-Education W144 (online): Practicum in Education
+College Writing W144 (online): Practicum in Teaching English

 Course Description: You will learn to develop instructional materials and assessment tools in English language teaching in both local and global contexts.
 This course covers theory and methods behind choosing, adapting, and writing materials that are suitable for diverse populations of English language learners in a variety of academic contexts.